-The tenth module is thestudy of ecology.
-Dr Wile did a great job making this chapter interesting with true stories.
+The tenth module is the study of ecology.
+Dr. Wile did a great job making this chapter interesting with true stories.

 The thirteenth module is the study of Phylum Chordata.
 There are two more dissections in this chapter.
 The student will study Class Osteichthyes and will dissect a perch fish.
 This was my least favorite dissection due to how bony the perch fish is.
-I would reccomend getting a fresh fish to dissect as oppose to a preserved fish.
+I would recommend getting a fresh fish to dissect as oppose to a preserved fish.
 The student will then study Class Amphibia.
 You can guess what dissection comes next.
 Yes, its the infamous frog dissection.
 My kids loved the frog dissection.
 It is amazing to see all the organs in a small creature.
 My daughter took the heart out and sliced it in half.
 It was amazing to see the chambers of the frog’s heart!

 Modules fourteen and fifteen are the study of Kingdom Plantae.
 Again, their will be experiments using the microscope.
 There is an experiment to dissect a flower, not as fun as the frog but still interesting.